Kinto/kinto/docs/concepts.rst

 Authentication
 ==============

+By design, Kinto doesn't have any hard dependency on any particular authentication mechanism or provider.

-Kinto comes with an accounts API that allows user sign-up, password modification and user deletion.
+Kinto, however, does comes with a built-in :ref:`accounts plugin <api-accounts>` that allows user sign-up, password modification and user deletion.
 It allows you to configure an administrator account that has read/write access to all other accounts.

 By default, Kinto accounts are authenticated using basic authentication.